Stochastic resonance (sensory neurobiology): Multi-unit systems of model neurons

 An aspect of stochastic resonance that is not entirely understood has to do with the relative magnitude of stimuli and the threshold for triggering the sensory neurons that measure them.
 If the stimuli are generally of a certain magnitude, it seems that it would be more evolutionarily advantageous for the threshold of the neuron to match that of the stimuli.
 In systems with noise, however, tuning thresholds for taking advantage of stochastic resonance may be the best strategy.

 A theoretical account of how a large model network (up to 1000) of summed FitzHugh–Nagumo neurons could adjust the threshold of the system based on the noise level present in the environment was devised.
 This can be equivalently conceived of as the system lowering its threshold, and this is accomplished such that the ability to detect suprathreshold signals is not degraded.

-Stochastic resonance in large-scale physiological systems of neurons (above the single-neuron level but below the behavioral level) has not yet been investigated experimentally.
+Stochastic resonance in large-scale physiological systems of neurons (above the single-neuron level but below the behavioral level) has been investigated experimentally by Winterer und colleagues: In an electrophysiological study (EEG) of healthy subjects they found that a somewhat increased noise level in brain activity improves information processing as measured by reaction time (Winterer et al. Cortical activation, signal-to-noise ratio and stochastic resonance during information processing in man.
+Clin Neurophysiol 1999 Jul;110(7):1193-203. doi: 10.1016/s1388-2457(99)00059-0).
+In subsequent studies, Winterer et al. also showed that very high levels of noise as measured by EEG and functional MRI are found in schizophrenia patients who usually present severe thought disorders.
+This work constituted the clinical-experimental basis for a computational dynamic attractor model of schizophrenia (Edmund T Rolls, Marco Loh, Gustavo Deco, Georg Winterer.
+Computational models of schizophrenia and dopamine modulation in the prefrontal cortex.
+Nature Reviews Neuroscience 2008 Sep;9(9):696-709. doi: 10.1038/nrn2462).